tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 The initial state of the transition system the empty multiset.

-The rules define the way in which the system can transition to a new state.
+The rules define how the system can make a transition to a new state.
 A rule can be applied to a state if it can be instantiated such that its left hand side is contained in the current state.
 In this case, the left-hand side facts are removed from the state, and replaced by the right hand side.

 For example, in the initial state, `MyRule1` can be instantiated for any value of `t`.
-For any specific instantiation of `t`, this leads to a second state that contains `F('1',t)` and `F('2',t)`. `MyRule2` can not be applied in the initial state since it contains no `F` facts.
+For any specific instantiation of `t`, this leads to a second state that contains `F('1',t)` and `F('2',t)`. `MyRule2` cannot be applied in the initial state since it contains no `F` facts.
+In each of these two

-In each possible second state, both rules can now be applied.
-The second rule can be instantiated either by `u` equal to `'1'` or to `'2'`, as long as `v` is equal to the instantiation of `t` that occurred in the first transition, each possible instantiation leading to next state.
+possible successor states, both rules can now be applied.
+The second rule can be instantiated either by `u` equal to `'1'` or to `'2'`, as long as `v` is equal to the instantiation of `t` that occurred in the first transition.
+Each of these instantiations leads to a new successor state.

 ### Using `let` in rules for local macros

-When modeling more complex protocols, it can often be the case that a term occurs multiple times (possibly as a subterm) within the same rule.
+When modeling more complex protocols,  a term may occur multiple times (possibly as a subterm) within the same rule.
 To make such specifications more readable, Tamarin offers support for `let ... in`, as in the following example: